ManuelMebrat/TELCO-CHURNING/README.md

 A. The presence of relationships or dependents significantly lowers churn rates, dropping from 33% to 19% and 31% to just 15%, respectively.
 Customer acquisition campaigns should target these groups, as they are more likely to maintain long-term loyalty.

-B. Increased Perceived Value: Offering additional services enhances the overall value, making it difficult for customers to find equivalent packages elsewhere.
+B. Extra services: Offering additional services enhances the overall value, making it difficult for customers to find equivalent packages elsewhere.
 This strategy could save nearly $250,000 monthly by retaining customers through added services.

 2. **Key factors contributing to customer churn** - **What are we doing wrong?**